Spot issues in your crawl data with a Venn diagram on Looker Studio

 Using the Venn diagram on Data Studio

-You have now added your spreadsheet as your main data source on your brand new Data Studio report.
+You have now added your spreadsheet as your main data source on your brand new Looker Studio report.
 Now you can hit Community visualisations and then Explore more.

 Venn diagram developed by First is the second to last of the list so you can scroll down to the bottom of the page.
 In case you need more information to use it or need to troubleshot, you can read the doc written by Joshua Sugiura from First who developed the diagram.